mja2001/SolCipher/SolCipher/README.md

 ## Features

-* **End‑to‑End Encryption** – All files are encrypted in the browser using AES‑GCM before they ever leave the client【450654620246674†L11-L17】.
+* **End‑to‑End Encryption** – All files are encrypted in the browser using AES‑256‑GCM with keys derived via SHA‑256 before they ever leave the client【450654620246674†L11-L17】.
 * **Decentralised Storage** – Encrypted blobs (and batch manifest files) are stored on IPFS via Web3.Storage【450654620246674†L13-L18】.
 * **On‑Chain Access Control** – A Solana program written in Rust/Anchor stores document metadata, manages access lists and supports batch sharing.
 Owners can grant and revoke access to specific wallet addresses and set expiry times.
 * **Wallet‑Based Sharing** – Documents are shared securely between Solana wallets; decryption keys are derived from a wallet signature and never stored on a server.
 Only the intended recipient can decrypt the files.